 Imagine this.
-Euthyphro is not any longer a young religious trainee focused on piety, but he is a promising law student in Austin, Texas.
+Euthyphro is not any longer a young religious trainee focused greatly on the question of piety (what is sacred), but he is a promising law student in Austin, Texas.
 In this case-study the moral dilemma has shifted from the religious to the secular morality.

 Walking in Euthyphro’s New Shoes….